collective memory work

 Welcome to the Collective Memory-Work (CMW) page.
-In August 2020 Maynooth University will host an international symposium on CMW.
-By following this link you will find information about the symposium.
+The International Summit in Maynooth, Ireland was cancelled due to COVID-19.
+CMW.
+By following this link, you can find the plans and presenters’ information about the 2021 symposium.

 Detach to Power: The collective memory-work experience